 2: I was never happy with my two choices of distortion, the Suhr Riot is a beautifully made pedal with the construction standards of a Swiss watch however tonally, it was rather knarly, It did cut through a mix well, but at the end of the day it didn’t sound like me.

-In contrast my Blackstar HT-Dual 2 channel distortion sounded pretty much like the front end of a JCM2000 series Marshall (my former main amp for the last 10 years), with the added benefit of the ISF control to tighten up the low end.
+In contrast my Blackstar HT-Dual 2 channel distortion sounded pretty much like the front end of a JCM2000 series Marshall (my former main amp for the last 10 years), with the added benefit of the ISF control which although is a midrange filter, it seemed to tighten up the low end.
 However it was on the whole rather over compressed and if Im being frank, its knobs and switches although robust were a bit cheap feeling.
 In order to make the controls stay in the same place, I had to rubber band them together.
 In rehearsals it would disappear in the mix with a cymbal tastic drummer and on the whole felt not up to it beyond living room use.
 On the plus side it took pedals well. being easily overdrivable by my Boss SD-1

 I tried numerous Distortion pedals as a substitute, the most disappointing being the much hyped Bogner Ecstasy pedals, after an afternoon spent at Guitar Guitar in Epsom I hd high hopes for the Bogner, but the Ecstasy Red was on the whole too fizzy and lacking in serious low end to compete with either unit.
 It had so many controls and yet ran off a 9v-DC supply.